outcaste-io/docs/docs/schema/search.md

 }
 ```

-then Dgraph builds GraphQL search such that a query can, for example, find an author by name (from the hash search on `name`) and return only their posts that contain the term "GraphQL".
+then Outserv builds GraphQL search such that a query can, for example, find an
+author by name (from the hash search on `name`) and return only their posts that
+contain the term "GraphQL".

 ```graphql
 queryAuthor(filter: { name: { eq: "Diggy" } } ) {